LLC Member Removal Form & Changing LLC Membership

 You must amend your LLC's Articles of Organization if you appoint a new Registered Agent or change the address of your company.
 Changing the management or financial structure of your LLC requires amending your Operating Agreement.

 In addition to knowing when to amend your formation documents, it's also important to know when an amendment is not necessary.
 For instance, when an LLC member dies, most people assume that amending the Operating Agreement would be necessary, even though this isn't the case.
 In some cases, the will of the deceased member will specify how their ownership stake transfer should occur.
-Usually, however, the Operating Agreement will already have a protocol for handling the ownership stake of a deceased member.
+However, the Operating Agreement usually contains a protocol for handling the ownership stake of a deceased member.

-How to Change Members of an LLC with IRS?
+How to Change Members of an LLC with the IRS?

 To do business, your LLC must have an Employer Identification Number (EIN) issued by the IRS.
 Before the IRS issues your EIN, you must provide the contact information of an LLC Responsible Party.
 If the member you are removing is also your Responsible Party, you will need to name a new Responsible Party and file the correct form with the IRS.